 If your application is successful, we may ask you to verify project costs that you provided in your application.
-You need to provide evidence such as quotes for major costs.
+You may need to provide evidence such as quotes for major costs.

 Not all expenditure on your project may be eligible for grant funding.
-The Program Delegate makes the final decision on what is eligible expenditure and may give additional guidance on eligible expenditure if required.
+The Program Delegate (who is a manager within the department with responsibility for administering the program) makes the final decision on what is eligible expenditure and may give additional guidance on eligible expenditure if required.